 What works for one freelancer might not work for another.
 And it’s kind of scary putting yourself out there for strangers to judge your abilities, whether you’re a new business owner or not.
 Right?

-That said, reaching out to prospects via cold email is my most effective method of securing those lucrative gigs.
-Sure, you can find some high-quality clients elsewhere.
+Sure, it’s possible to find high-quality clients elsewhere.
 However, generally speaking, cold pitching is where the money’s at.

 Why?
-Well, it’s because you’re introducing yourself and your services to a company that doesn’t even know they need you yet.
-There’s no other competition, you can set your own rates and the direct, personalised contact increases the likelihood of a client saying “yes.”
+Well, it’s because you’re putting forward your services to a company that doesn’t even know they need you yet.
+There’s no other competition, you can set your own rates and the direct, personalised contact increases the likelihood of a client saying “yes” to working with you.

 1. Remember It’s About Them

 Cold pitching tips 101: don’t lose sight of the bigger picture.